CIN No: U80903DL1989PTC034572

 Suji Rusk

-Suji rusk is a golden delight, made with a simple, yet healthy base of semolina flour.
-This coarse, golden flour is a byproduct from wheat specifically, durum wheat that furnishes the rusk with a delightful crunch and is rich in fiber, protein, and nutrients essential for a great treat.
-Other ingredients added to the recipe include sugar, ghee or oil, cardamom sometimes nuts or raisins, bringing a unique taste and texture.
-This unique combination of ingredients enhances the nutritional value of suji rusk, making it a superior choice for health-conscious people.
+Suji rusk is a golden delight made with a simple yet healthy base of semolina flour.
+This coarse, golden flour is a byproduct of durum wheat, furnishing the rusk with a delightful crunch.
+But is rusk healthy?
+This variety is rich in fiber, protein, and nutrients, making it a great treat.
+Other ingredients include sugar, ghee or oil, cardamom, and sometimes nuts or raisins, bringing a unique taste and texture.
+This combination enhances the rusk benefits, making it a superior choice for health-conscious individuals.

 Benefits of Sooji Toast